shareish/shareish/README.md

 Then edit backend/mapsite/settings.py (you should change e.g. the default email address used to send e-mails for account creation, notifications, ...):

-Download Docker and start it on your server:
+Download Docker and start it on your server (https://docs.docker.com/engine/install/):

 ```
 > curl https://get.docker.com | sh